Uberspace/lab/source/guide_buildbot.rst

  [isabell@stardust ~]$ pip --version
  pip 18.1 from /home/isabell/.local/lib/python3.6/site-packages/pip (python 3.6)

-If pip doesn't report the new version right away, try logging out and back in again (or ``source .bashrc``).
+If pip doesn't report the new version right away, try logging out and back in again.

 Installation
 ============

-You can install the buildbot bundle using pip:
+You can install the BuildBot_ bundle using pip:

 ::

  [isabell@stardust ~]$ pip install buildbot[bundle] --user

-If you want to get e-mail notifications from buildbot later on, you will also need to install ``pyopenssl`` and ``service-identity``:
+If you want e-mail notifications from BuildBot_ to work later on, you will also need to install ``pyopenssl`` and ``service-identity``:

 ::